Complete Guide on Relocating to Australia

 Although Australians work hard, leisure time is highly valued.
 The climate lends itself to plenty of outdoor activity on the weekend.
 With such a short documented history of its own, it perhaps is not surprising that the much longer history of other parts of the world is a source of considerable interest—for example, exhibitions of Asian and European art and artifacts.

 Education generally is regarded as good and children of expatriates in Australia attend the same schools as Australian children, with the exception of a few schools catering for specific nationalities (e.g., Japanese, German, and French).
-A few schools describe themselves as “international schools,” however; these follow an Australian curriculum with an international flavor and maintain the Australian school terms.
+A few schools describe themselves as “international schools,” however, with the exception of the Perth International School, these follow an Australian curriculum with an international flavor and maintain the Australian school terms.
 Choices for schooling are state or government schools, private schools, and Catholic schools.

 The state or government school is run by the Department of Education of each state and funded through the state government.
 Teachers at these schools are public servants with security of employment from the government.
 In some states, temporary residents (i.e., most expatriates) have to pay fees in the order of $5,000 per year.